 Inspection of Rooms

-The university reserves the rights to have authorized personnel enter a student’s room in cases of emergencies where danger to life, safety, health or property is reasonably feared.
-Personnel may also search a student’s room when there is reasonable cause to believe that EMU policies or federal, state and criminal laws have been or are being violated.
+The university respects the rights and privacy of students to the greatest extent possible.
+However, the university reserves the right to have authorized personnel enter a student’s room in cases of emergencies where danger to life, safety, health or property is reasonably feared or there is reasonable cause to believe that EMU policies are being violated.
 Student permission is not necessary for such search procedures.
-Personnel may also randomly check rooms for safety and guideline infractions.
+Personnel may also randomly check rooms for safety and policy infractions.